-The town of Dalhousie near the Dhauladhar mountain range in Himachal Pradesh.
-At the start of the century, it escaped the monster of commercialization, was a quaint and rustic hill station with old colonial houses, few basic hotels, and homespun shops.
+Dalhousie, near the Dhauladhar mountain range in Himachal Pradesh, at the start of the century, denuded of the monster of commercialization, was a quaint and rustic hill station with old colonial houses, few basic hotels, and homespun shops.
 Today, it is burgeoning with tourists.
 High-end properties grace its slopes.
 The famous Gandhi and Subhash Chowks have restaurants offering continental dishes.
 Though much has changed, the intrinsic character of the town can still be experienced by those willing to discover it.
 Here are the top things to do in Dalhousie

 Gandhi Chowk and Subhash Chowk